MystenLabs/sui/README.md

 # Create DB dirs and configuration files for 4 authorities.
 # * Private server states are stored in `server*.json`.
-# * `committee.json` is the public description of the FastPay committee.
+# * `committee.json` is the public description of the Sui committee.
 for I in 1 2 3 4
 do
     mkdir ./db"$I"